After Beating Up the Steelers, No One Can Overlook the Sacksonville Jaguars

 Because make no mistake: This defense wants to be remembered as an all-time great unit.
 Win these next two games, and it's possible.

 For one, this is a defense motivated long before Bell tapped open Twitter on his phone—from Myles Jack's draft-day plunge, to Dante Fowler Jr.'s missing his rookie year with a torn ACL, to Dareus' getting shipped out of Buffalo midseason.
-Dareus thanked Sean McDermott on Sunday for changing his life and said that he loved the city of Buffalo but that the Bills treated him like "a nobody."
+Dareus sarcastically thanked Sean McDermott on Sunday for changing his life, saying that he loved the city of Buffalo but that the Bills treated him like "a nobody."

 Jackson chimed in, "Tell 'em!"